 It is essential that a child's primary teeth are healthy because their development sets the stage for permanent teeth.

 Children grow 20 primary teeth, usually by the age of 3.
 These teeth are gradually replaced by the age of 12 with a full set of 28 permanent teeth, and later on, four molars called wisdom teeth.

 Hygiene & Preventive Care

-Visiting the dentist for regular exams and cleanings when your child is young is essential to preserve the baby teeth until they are ready to fall out and be replaced by the adult teeth.
+Visiting the dentist for regular exams and cleanings when your child is young can preserve the baby teeth until they are ready to fall out and be replaced by adult teeth.

-During each appointment, your dentist or hygienist will review oral hygiene techniques with your child to ensure that their smile is getting proper care at home.
+During each appointment, your dentist or hygienist can review oral hygiene techniques with your child to ensure that their smile is getting proper care at home.

-If your child is at risk of decay, develops a cavity, or is experiencing misalignment issues, your dentist may also recommend restorative treatment options for your child such as dental fillings and dental sealants.
+If your child is at risk of decay, develops a cavity, or is experiencing misalignment issues, your dentist may also recommend restorative treatment options such as dental fillings and dental sealants.

-Many of our locations also ofter frenectomies for babies or young children with a restricted frenum, more commonly referred to as tongue-tied, lip-tied or cheek-tied.
+Many of our locations also offer frenectomies for babies or young children with a restricted frenum, more commonly referred to as tongue-tied, lip-tied or cheek-tied.